jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/FASTA-FORMAT.md

 FASTA stands for "Fast All" or "FastA", which is a popular format for representing nucleotide or protein sequences and their associated metadata.
 The FASTA format was introduced by David J. Lipman and William R. Pearson in 1985 as a simple and efficient way to search sequence databases using sequence similarity.

 FASTA format is a text-based format for representing either nucleotide sequences or protein sequences, in which base pairs or amino acids are represented using single-letter codes.
-A sequence in FASTA format begins with a single-line description, followed by lines of sequence data.
-The description line is distinguished from the sequence data by a greater-than (">") symbol in the first column.
-It is recommended that all lines of text be shorter than 80 characters in length.
 An example sequence in FASTA format is:

 FASTA format is characterized by its two-line structure.